Vonn Bell

-Vonn Christian Bell (born December 12, 1994) is an American football safety for the Carolina Panthers of the National Football League (NFL).
-He played college football at Ohio State and was drafted by the New Orleans Saints in the second round of the 2016 NFL Draft.
+Vonn Christian Bell (born December 12, 1994) is an American professional football safety.
+He played college football for the Ohio State Buckeyes and was selected by the New Orleans Saints in the second round of the 2016 NFL draft.
+He has also played for the Cincinnati Bengals and Carolina Panthers.

-Early years
+Early life

 Bell's first two years of high school were at Chattanooga Central High School in Harrison, Tennessee, where he received all district honors.
 Bell then attended Ridgeland High School in Rossville, Georgia.
 In Bell's senior year he led Ridgeland to the Georgia class AAAA state championship game but lost to Sandy Creek 41–10.
 He was rated by both Rivals.com and Scout.com as a five-star recruit and was ranked the number two safety in the country.
-Bell was rated as a five-star recruit by 247 Sports and a high four-star by ESPN who rated him as the 50th best player overall in the nation regardless of position.
+Bell was rated as a five-star recruit by 247Sports and a high four-star by ESPN, who rated him as the 50th best player overall in the nation regardless of position.
 Bell was selected to play in the 2013 Under Armour All-American game.
 On February 6, 2013, he committed to Ohio State University.

 College career

-Bell played in all 13 games as a backup his freshman season in 2013, but made his first career start on January 3, 2014 in the Discover Orange Bowl where he recorded his first collegiate interception.
+Bell played in all 13 games as a backup his freshman season in 2013, but made his first career start on January 3, 2014, in the Discover Orange Bowl where he recorded his first collegiate interception.
 Bell became a full-time starter for the Buckeyes his sophomore season in 2014.
 He played in all 15 games recording 91 tackles and a conference-leading six interceptions.
 In the 2015 College Football Playoff National Championship victory over Oregon, he recorded six tackles and a sack.

 Professional career

+Pre-draft

 Bell attended the NFL Scouting Combine in Indianapolis, Indiana, but opted to skip the combine drills due to a hamstring injury.
 He chose to only meet with team representatives and had his measurements and weight taken.
-On March 11, 2016, he attended Ohio State's pro day and performed the 40-yard dash, 20-yard dash, 10-yard dash, and vertical drill for scouts and team representatives.
+On March 11, 2016, he attended Ohio State's pro day and performed the 40-yard dash, 20-yard dash, 10-yard dash, and vertical jump for scouts and team representatives.
 He also attended private workouts and visits with multiple teams, including the Minnesota Vikings, Buffalo Bills, Atlanta Falcons, Los Angeles Rams, Tampa Bay Buccaneers, Jacksonville Jaguars, Pittsburgh Steelers, and Tennessee Titans among others.
-Bell was projected to be a second round pick by NFL Draft experts and scouts.
+Bell was projected to be a second round pick by NFL draft experts and scouts.
 He was ranked the second best safety prospect in the draft by NFL analyst Mike Mayock and ESPN, the third best strong safety by DraftScout.com, and was ranked the 11th best defensive back by Sports Illustrated.